 Tutor’s comment

-This is a very nice story – but I think more suitable for a young age group such as 6 to 7 year olds.(There are some typing errors)
+This is a very nice story – but I think more suitable for a young age group such as 6/ 7year- olds.

-4th February 1997

-12th assignment

 Write a fantasy story based on any given theme of your choice.

 THE MAGIC CIRCLE

 The stiffened linen pouch encrusted with Druids’ grey stones was hurled through the open window of a cottage in the valley of Hampswheet.
 It fell right into the middle of the lounge where Zoran sat watching television.
 He picked it up, opened it and read the unequivocal message folded inside: